bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The issues below are unlikely to impact on the normal operation of the Seagate Central, however for completeness sake they are documented here.

-#### Ethernet disconnect handling
+#### Ethernet reconfiguration and physical disconnect handling
+The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
+Unfortunately this tool does not work seamlessly with the new kernel.

-While running the new kernel, when the Ethernet cable is physically disconnected from the unit the system doesn't properly recognize this event.
-Instead it still believes that the Ethernet interface is "up".
-After the unit is reconnected to the Ethernet it will simply function as if nothing has happened.
+For example, while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
+Instead it will continue to act as if the Ethernet interface is still "up".
+After the unit is physically reconnected to the Ethernet LAN it will simply function as if nothing has happened.
+Normally this doesn't cause any problems.

-This issue is due to the proprietary "networklan" tool that the Seagate Central uses to manage Ethernet interfaces not working well with the new kernel.

-The only rare occasion I can envisage where this might be an issue is if someone were moving the Seagate Central to a different LAN or subnet, however in most cases when this happens the unit would be powered off during the move so there would be no problem.
+Another scenario where a problem may sometimes occur is if the IP address configuration of the unit is modified via the Web Management interface.
+After reconfiguration, IPv6 (which is a new capability of the new kernel) may not function properly.

+It may be that the best course of action is to manually reboot the unit after an IP address configuration change or if the unit is deliberately physically reconnected to a different LAN.

 #### No red blinking LED status light for lost Ethernet connectivity
 When using native Seagate supplied stock firmware, if a Seagate Central